stefanthoss/stefandroid-blog/_posts/2021-05-23-proxmox-debian-cloud-init-template.md

 For more details on this check out [Proxmox's template documentation](https://pve.proxmox.com/wiki/VM_Templates_and_Clones).

-After the new VM is created, you can finish the configuration in the Proxmox web interface.
-In the *Cloud-Init* tab of the VM, configure the name of the default user and the public SSH key you want to use for authentication.
-In the *Options* tab, enable the QEMU Guest Agent.
-In the *Hardware* tab, select the `scsi0` hard disk and click *Resize disk*.
+After the new VM is created, you can finish the configuration in the Proxmox web interface:

+1. In the *Cloud-Init* tab of the VM, configure the name of the default user and the public SSH key you want to use for authentication.
+2. In the *Options* tab, enable the QEMU Guest Agent.
-The default size is 2 GiB - add the size increment you want the disk to be increased by.
+3. In the *Hardware* tab, select the `scsi0` hard disk and click *Resize disk*.
+The default size of the Debian image is 2 GiB.
+Add the size increment you want the disk to be increased by (e.g. 30 GiB for a total size of 32 GiB).

 Everything is ready to go!
 Start the VM, run a system upgrade, and install the [Qemu guest agent](https://pve.proxmox.com/wiki/Qemu-guest-agent):